nanobowers/py2cr/README.md

 ## Typing

 Some amount of typing support in Python is translated to Crystal.
-There is still more work to do regarding initializing empty data-types on the Crystal side where the compiler cannot infer the type from a bare `[]` or `{}`
+Completely untyped Python code in many cases will not be translatable to compilable Crystal.
+Rudimentary for python `Optional` and `Union` should convert appropriately to Crystal typing.

+Some inference of bare list/dict types can now convert to `[] of X` and `{} of X`, however `set` and `tuple` may not work properly.

 ## Status